-- A. No bees, cattle, horses, goats, sheep, swine, mink, fox or other commercial fur-bearing animals, chickens, ducks, geese, pigeons or other fowl shall be kept, harbored or maintained in any R-1, R-2 or R-3 District.
-The Zoning Board of Appeals may grant temporary or permanent permission to keep chickens on such conditions as it may require. - B. No more than three dogs over the age of 4 months shall be kept, harbored or maintained in any R, B, A or I district.
+- chickens, ducks, geese, pigeons or other fowl shall be kept, harbored or maintained in any R-1, R-2 or R-3 District.
+The Zoning Board of Appeals may grant temporary or permanent permission to keep chickens on such conditions as it may require. - B. No more than three dogs over the age of four months shall be kept, harbored or maintained in any R, A or C District.
 The Zoning Board of Appeals may grant temporary or permanent permission to keep more than three dogs on such conditions as it may require.